NDiz-Rosales/COVID19-DATA-SPAIN/README.md

 <p align="justify"> For its construction, we carry out the following steps:</p>

-- <p align="justify"> We consulted the Open Data portal of the Junta de Castilla y León.
+- We consulted the Open Data portal of the Junta de Castilla y León.
 We downloaded the database [“Situation of hospitalised patients with Coronavirus in Castilla y León”](https://analisis.datosabiertos.jcyl.es/explore/dataset/situacion-de-hospitalizados-por-coronavirus-en-castilla-y-leon/information/?flg=es-es&sort=fecha).